grantila/suretype/README.md

 ## Standard validator

-The default behaviour of `compile` is to return a validator function returning decorated Ajv output.
+The default behaviour of `compile` is to return a validator function returning extended Ajv output.

 ```ts
 const userValidator = compile( userSchema );